houseos/SCP/README.md

 ### 6.3 Security messages

-#### 6.3.1 security-fetch-NVCN
+#### 6.3.1 security-fetch-nvcn
 Ressource:
 ```
 http://device-ip/secure-control/security-fetch-NVCN?payload=encoded_data
 ```

-The security-fetch-NVCN message fetches the initialization vector from the device.
+The security-fetch-nvcn message fetches the initialization vector from the device.

 The deviceID provided in the payload must match the configured device ID.